 Executive Function Development (EF)

-We have built our program we have built our programs based on neuropsychological principals of executive function and child development; focusing on organizing cognitive processes.
+We have built our programs based on neuropsychological principals of executive function and child development; focusing on organizing cognitive processes.
 We do this by:

 - Improving working memory